Celebrating Syttende Mai

 Lutefisk, or dried cod soaked in lye?
 Rømmegrøt, a butter-soaked cream pudding that should be called heart-attack-in-a-cup?

 We forgive Norwegians because they have a sense of humor about everything, including their food (“O Lutefisk, how fragrant your aroma.
 O Lutefisk, you put me in a coma.
 You smell so strong, you look like glue, you taste yust like an overshoe.")

-The food and the sense of humor are on display at Syttende Mai celebrations, which include a rømmegrøt-eating contest in Westby, Wis., and the national lutefisk-eating contest in Spring Grove, Minn. (no doubt many other towns were vying for this honor).
+The food and the sense of humor are on display at Syttende Mai celebrations, which include rømmegrøt- and lutefisk-eating contests.

-Today, North Sea oil has brought Norway the world's highest standard of living —which is to say, they don't eat lutefisk anymore.
+Today, North Sea oil has brought Norway the world's highest standard of living —which is to say, they don't eat a lot of lutefisk anymore.